U.S. says forms 'core coalition' to counter Iraq militants

 British Prime Minister David Cameron and French President Francois Hollande, the leaders of Europe's main military powers, told Obama in private meetings that Washington had to do more than simply order air strikes on IS targets in Iraq and needed an overall strategy, European officials said.

-"It can’t be just ‘let’s go and bomb a few targets and see what happens’," said one Western defence official familiar with the talks between the allied leaders.
+"It can’t be just ‘let’s go and bomb a few targets and see what happens’," said one Western defense official familiar with the talks between the allied leaders.

 France said this week it was ready to engage in all aspects of the fight against IS, including potentially military action.
 British Foreign Secretary Philip Hammond said on Friday that London had not yet decided on any involvement in air strikes.